TVR Cerbera

-The TVR Cerbera is a grand touring hardtop sports car manufactured by British automobile manufacturer TVR between 1996 and 2006.
-The name is derived from Cerberus, the three-headed beast of Greek legend that guarded the entrance of Hades.
+The TVR Cerbera is a car manufactured by the British company TVR between 1996 and 2006.
+Its name is derived from Cerberus, the three-headed beast of Greek legend that guarded the entrance of Hades.
+It is a coupé with a hardtop roof and a 2+2 seating layout that has been described as a sports car and a grand touring car.

 Introduced at the 1993 London Motor Show, the Cerbera was the third car manufactured by TVR under the leadership of Peter Wheeler (the first was the Griffith and the second was the Chimaera).
-The car represented three firsts for the Wheeler-led company:
+The car marked three milestones for the Wheeler-led company: